 PIM vs DAM: What's the Difference and How They Work Together

-PIM (Product Information Management) manages structured product data — descriptions, specs, attributes, translations.
-DAM (Digital Asset Management) manages digital files — images, videos, PDFs, 3D models.
+PIM (Product Information Management) handles structured product data: descriptions, specs, attributes, and translations.
+DAM (Digital Asset Management) handles digital files: images, videos, PDFs, and 3D models.
 Most modern PIM systems include built-in DAM functionality.

 DAM stores and organizes digital files (images, video, PDFs, 3D models) so any team can find and reuse the right asset.
-PIM stores and structures product information (descriptions, specs, attributes, prices, translations) and links assets from DAM to specific products and channels.
-Many modern PIM platforms — including WISEPIM — bundle both into one system, so you don't have to integrate them.
+PIM stores and structures product information (descriptions, specs, attributes, prices, translations) and links those assets to specific products and channels.
+Many modern PIM platforms, including WISEPIM, bundle both into one system so you don't need to integrate them separately.

 What each system actually does, who uses it, and where they overlap.